What are your business goals?

 Modern event management software comes with the ability to build event websites, register attendees, nurture attendees and see the big picture of how attendees convert further down the line.

 Tips for Driving Lead Generation with Events

-- Create a strategy for collecting leads and following up with them next time your organization attends a conference, trade show or industry event.
+- Create a strategy for collecting leads and following up with them the next time your organization attends a conference, trade show or industry event.